Looking for something specific?

 Yes, all correspondence, in-person or over email or phone, is treated as completely confidential.

-We will only break confidentiality if we believe yourself and/or a child is at risk or in danger.
+We will only break confidentiality if we believe yourself and/or a child is at risk or in danger or if there is criminal activity involved

 Yes, when contacting us, please tell us whether you would prefer to discuss your situtation face-to-face, and we will facilitate this for you.

-Unfortunately, we can only support people who are living in Salford.
+Unfortunately, we can only provide domestic abuse support who live or work in Salford.

 You can get help from local services, press the button below to access Women’s Aid’s Local Service finder